How to Find and Define Your Family Core Values

 Family Core Value Goal: Open and Honest Communication

 Family meetings can be as casual or formal as you’d like.
-Some families I know prefer to have a speaking “object” that gets passed around so that each person gets a turn to say what’s on their mind and share their feelings.
+Some families I know prefer to have a speaking “object” passed around so that each person gets a turn to say what’s on their mind and share their feelings.
 The person holding the item can’t be interrupted until they open the floor for questions and comments.

 You always want to end your day on a positive note.